compTAG/atmcs11/call.md

 [Link to OpenReview](ttps://openreview.net/group?id=appliedtopology.org/ATMCS/2025/Conference)

 Format: Each extended abstract must not exceed three (3) pages in length in any reasonale LaTex format.
-References and appendices do not count towards the page limit.
-A shorter abstract for the extended abstract is required and must end by naming the presenting author.
+The title page, references, and appendices do not count towards the page limit.
+A shorter abstract for the extended abstract is required.
+Submissions should be anonymous for a double-blind review process.
 A [sample tex](https://comptag.github.io/atmcs11/assets/atmcs11-tex.zip)
 file using the amsart format is provided for your convenience.